lornebb/NullAnIon/README.md

 1. As a user and as a first-time user, I want to quickly and easily navigate around the site to understand what this company does / can do for me without needing to give any credentials.
 2. As a user and as a first-time user, I want to hear examples of work.
 3. As a first-time user, I want to select a service and follow an easy to use form to customise my order.
-4. As a user and as a first-time user, I want to make sure I create an account before I pay to ensure a relation between order and my account.
+4. As a user and as a first-time user, I want to make sure I can create an account before I pay to ensure a relation between my order and my account.
-5. As a user and as a first-time user, I want to make sure that after I pay, I get a confirmation of payment.
+5. As a user and as a first-time user, I want to make sure that after I pay, I get a confirmation of payment and follow up instructions.
 6. As a user and as a first-time user, I want to make sure that after I have paid, my files can be uploaded securely to a reputible source.
 7. As a user and as a first-time user, I want to have an instant and easy communication process with the engineer working on my material over email.

 #### Returning Customer

-1. As a user and as a returning customer, I want to be able to log in to an account to see the progress of my order.
+1. As a user and as a returning customer, I want to be able to log in to an account to see my orders.
-2. As a user and as a returning customer, I want to be able to easily communicate with my engineer.
+2. As a user and as a returning customer, I want to be able to easily communicate with my engineer over email.
 3. As a user and as a returning customer, I want to only share relevant personal details.
-4. As a user and as a returning customer, I want to have my personal details in my account to be private.
-5. As a user and as a returning customer, I want to take delivery of versions of my order easily.
+4. As a user and as a returning customer, I want to take delivery of versions of my order easily.
-6. As a user and as a returning customer, I want to be able to share notes and suggested edits on versions easliy with the engineer.
+5. As a user and as a returning customer, I want to be able to share notes and suggested edits on versions easliy with the engineer.

-#### Browsing customer

-1. As a user and as a browsing customer, I want to be able to look around the site without making an account.
-2. As a user and as a browsing customer, I want to be able to check out the services freely and see how much things would cost without committing to a price.

 #### Engineer (Super User)